 Rare but beautiful: The art of snow

 Snowflakes have been falling from the sky for two billion years.
-Yet it wasn’t until the 15th and 16th centuries that the delicate ice crystals began to appear in European art, first in illuminated devotional books and later in the stunning paintings of Flemish artist Pieter Bruegel the Elder.
+Yet it wasn’t until the 15th and 16th centuries that these delicate ice crystals began to appear in European art, first in illuminated devotional books and later in the stunning paintings of Flemish artist Pieter Bruegel the Elder.

 A snowy village full of people in winter clothing.
 They are surrounded by rustic buildings and leafless trees.
 A castle is barely visible far off in the background.